Status of Bills (5/17/25)

 HB 1027 (Shaheen): Amends the Occupations Code to broaden the use of telepharmacy systems by removing previous restrictions on facility types and geographic locations.
 Eliminates mileage limitations and specific facility requirements, allowing provider pharmacies to operate telepharmacy systems in any area, thereby increasing access to pharmaceutical services across the state.

-STATUS: Passed House Committee
+STATUS: Passed Texas House

 HB 1266 (Guillen): Establishes an expedited credentialing process for physician assistants and advanced practice nurses who join established medical groups contracted with managed care plans.
 Eligible practitioners, upon meeting specific criteria, are to be treated as participating providers for payment purposes during the credentialing period, ensuring timely compensation for services rendered.

-Status: Passed House Committee
+Status: Passed Texas House (4/30)

 HB 1314 (Hickland): Requires health care facilities to give patients written cost estimates for elective procedures within 24 hours of a request.
 Final bills can’t exceed the estimate by more than 5% unless complications arise, with written explanation.
 If they don’t comply, facilities can’t collect payment or take legal or credit action.

-STATUS: Passed House Committee
+STATUS: Passed Texas House, Passed Senate Committee

 HB 1612 (Frank): Allows patients without health benefit plan coverage to pay hospitals directly for services, provided payment is made within 60 days of billing.
 Limits charges to no more than 25% above the hospital's lowest contracted rate with insurers, excluding Medicaid, CHIP, and Medicare rates.

-STATUS: Passed House Committee
+STATUS: Passed Texas House, Passed Senate Committee

 HB 1731 (Campos) Proposes that Texas join the Physician Assistant Licensure Compact, enabling physician assistants (PAs) licensed in member states to practice across state lines without obtaining additional licenses.
 The compact establishes uniform licensure requirements and facilitates information sharing among participating states.

-STATUS: Passed House Committee
+STATUS: Passed Texas House

 HB 1803 (Harless): This bill proposes that Texas join the Dentist and Dental Hygienist Compact, facilitating license portability and practice across member states.
 The compact aims to expedite licensure, enhance public protection through shared information, and support military personnel and spouses in obtaining licenses without additional fees.
 It establishes a commission to oversee the compact's implementation and ensures that each state retains the authority to regulate dental practice within its borders.

-STATUS: Passed House Committee
+STATUS: Passed Texas House (5/8)

 HB 2254 (Hull): The bill bars insurers from penalizing primary care doctors who opt out of value-based or capitated payment contracts.
 It protects their fee schedules, network participation, and right to file complaints over discrimination.
 Contracts must not interfere with medical judgment or discourage necessary care.

-STATUS: Passed House Committee
+STATUS: Passed Texas House and Senate

 HB 2038 (Oliverson): This bill, known as the Decreasing Occupational Certification Timelines, Obstacles, and Regulations (DOCTOR) Act, proposes the issuance of provisional medical licenses to certain foreign-trained physicians who have secured employment offers in Texas.
 It also facilitates the licensing of military veterans who have recently served as physicians in the armed forces and are licensed in another state.
 Additionally, the bill ensures that insured individuals have the right to select these license holders under their health policies.

-STATUS: Passed House Committee
+STATUS: Passed Texas House

-STATUS: Passed House Committee
+STATUS: Passed Texas House

 Next